Thor: God of Thunder (2022) Review

-Writer Steve Doucette and director Noah Luke (Moon Crash, Jungle Run) certainly don’t give us anything new, but at least they keep Thor: God of Thunder moving and have something, a swordfight, an earthquake, or a giant wolf appearing happening every few minutes to keep it from becoming a talkfest like so many other Asylum films.
+Writer Steve Doucette and director Noah Luke (Battle for Pandora, Jungle Run) certainly don’t give us anything new, but at least they keep Thor: God of Thunder moving and have something, a swordfight, an earthquake, or a giant wolf appearing happening every few minutes to keep it from becoming a talkfest like so many other Asylum films.

 While there was obviously a bit more money put into Thor: God of Thunder than a lot of other The Asylum’s other films there still wasn’t enough to do it right.
 One minute a quake is bringing down overpasses, the next everything looks fine with not so much as an empty shelf or a mess on the floor.
 And while it is nice to get some action so early in the film, the first fight between Thor and Loki looks like an excerpt from a Black Metal music video.

 Thankfully, as he did in Jungle Run, Luke manages to give Thor: God of Thunder enough low-budget charm to keep it interesting in the way most of their films aren’t.
 As a result the film’s first-hour breezes along nicely.
 And some noticeable bloopers, such as Thor rowing a Viking boat with what looks like a kayak paddle that is obviously not going near the water, get a chuckle rather than ruin the scene.